Grow your business with LoyaltyLion Book a Demo Today

 The one thing that remains constant with the ecommerce industry is that the landscape is always changing – and this year has been no exception.
-2022 has seen businesses forced to navigate an economic downturn along with the changes in consumer’s spending behavior that come with that.

 – Final thoughts

 Today’s customers are seeking more value than ever from their loyalty programs, and brands who don’t rethink their rewards could get left behind by these savvy shoppers.
 With the average American consumer participating in 16.7 customer loyalty programs, the question for 2024 becomes not ‘Should you have a loyalty program?’, but rather ‘How is your loyalty program better than the others?’.

 While we know that customers seek value, it’s important to recognize that discounts aren’t the universal solution.
 A significant 66% of consumers say that their spending behavior is influenced by the opportunity to earn rewards.
 This emphasizes the necessity for brands to provide rewards that extend beyond just discounts; personalized, relevant, and valuable rewards tailored to the individual customer are crucial!
 By offering these kinds of rewards, you can win over your customers while also differentiating from your competitors.